Cheapest Travel Insurance Plans and Companies

 2. 2

-Secondary coverage pays only after your primary health insurance processes claims, which delays claims and may increase out-of-pocket costs abroad.
+Secondary coverage pays only after your primary health insurance processes its claim first, delaying reimbursement and potentially increasing out-of-pocket costs abroad.
 Primary coverage pays immediately.

 3. 3